 All Tomb Locations

 The following tombs should contain some amount of silica, which is good as you will need to amass 50 pieces if you want to unlock the Isu Armor.
 Each of the tombs is listed within a certain section of the map, so as you make your way to each area, be sure to consult the appropriate heading below.
+Only a few of the tombs contain an Ancient Mechanism, and there are usually enough silica in the room to activate it without reducing your own supply.

 The Mountain of the Dead Tomb is located in Siwa, and is one of the first tombs you’ll explore.